suabochica/react-nanodegree/react_redux/01_managing_state/slbenitezd_notes.md

 })
 ```

 Reducer composition sounds intimidating, but it's simpler than you might think.
-The idea is that you can create a reducer to manage not only each section of your Redux store, but also any nested data as well.
-Let's say we were dealing with a state tree like had this structure
+The idea is that you can create a reducer to manage not only each section of your Redux store but also any nested data as well.
+Let's say we were dealing with a state tree like had this structure:

 ```js
 {